 download the record

-The album can be downloaded (for free) from Bandcamp - just click “Buy Now” and enter “0” after “Name your price.”
+The album can be streamed or downloaded (for free) from Bandcamp - just click “Buy Now” and enter “0” after “Name your price.”

 Alternatively, the first three tracks of the record are available for streaming on Soundcloud.

 Lyrics for all four songs can be viewed here.